laurakcleve/terrain-blog/content/blog/making-water-tiles/index.md

 But instead of just popping the foam pieces off, I had to carve them away since they were pretty nicely welded to the tiles now.

-My use-heavy-things method failed me on this one; the foam ended up at an angle and left a gap in the bottom that filled entirely with resin.
+My use-heavy-things-as-clamps method failed me on this one; the foam ended up at an angle and left a gap in the bottom that filled entirely with resin.

 ![terrible-finished-edge-2](terrible-finished-edge-2.jpg)